 Week 3

-Forge: Front side clip shoe and hind quarter clip shoe.
+Forge: Side clips, front pattern shoe.
+Quarter clips, hind pattern shoe.
 How to modify a keg shoe for clips.

 Hands-on: Shoeing and trimming